Nivalyx/osu-wiki/wiki/rajio_en.md

 ## Service

 The way rajio functioned mirrors that of a contemporary Discord music bots such as [Ayana](https://ayana.io/) and [FredBoat](https://fredboat.com/).
-Upon visiting the website, users could search for songs from peppy's personal music collection to be added into the radio's queue —
+Upon visiting the website, users could search for songs from peppy's personal music database to be added into the radio's queue — this database was estimated to be around ~400 GB in size, and mostly